Scratch-Worlds/Main/README.md

-# App
+# Loader
-Platform powered by PenguinMod
+Loads games in the app.